 Acacia confusa | ACRB

 Acacia confusa belongs to the Leguminosae (Pea family).
 Acacia confusa is a perennial tree native to South-East Asia.
 Some common names for it are Acacia Petit Feuille, Small Philippine Acacia, Formosa Acacia (Taiwan Acacia) and Formosan Koa.
 Acacia confusa grows to a height of 15 meters.
-The tree has become very common in many tropical Pacific areas, including Hawaii, where the species is considered invasive.
+The tree is now very common in many tropical Pacific areas, including Hawaii, where the species is invasive.
 Acacia confusa wood has a density of about 0.75 g/cm³.
-In Taiwan, its wood is used to make support beams for underground mines.
-The wood is also converted to charcoal for family use.
-Acacia confusa is used in traditional medicine and is available from herbal medicine shops (草藥店) in Taiwan.
+In Taiwan, they use this wood to make support beams for mines.
+They also convert it to charcoal for family use.
+In Taiwan, people use acacia confusa in traditional medicine.
+You can buy it in herbal medicine shops (草藥店).

 The wood and bark are very rich in tannins.
-Tannins, obtained from many species including Acacia, are used to dye and stain things.
-Animal hides (leather) are tanned with tannins.
-The stem bark of Acacia confusa contains roughly 23-35% tannins.
-A rough estimate for an average sized tree of about 30cm diameter at chest height may bring in about 10-20kg of raw dried bark suitable for tannin extraction.
+People use these tannins to dye and stain, for example animal hides (leather).
+The stem bark of Acacia confusa contains between 23-35% tannins.
+A tree of about 30cm diameter at chest height gives approximately 10-20kg of raw dried bark that can be used for tannin extraction.